 In February of 2007, the Citizen Contact Center was developed.
 A Director and support staff were hired and trained, processes were developed and a few months later the center began addressing customer questions and concerns.

-In December 2007,the new name was chosen and "City Link" now supports many of the city departments and non-emergency calls.
-In January 2008, the center moved to its new home on the ground level of the same building.
+In December 2007, a new name was chosen and "City Link 311" now supports many of the city departments and non-emergency calls.
+Due to rapidly increasing call volume City Link 311 soon found itself needing additional staff and a bigger location for operations.
+In January 2008, the center moved to its new home on the ground level of the Bryce A. Stuart Building.

 The centralized phone number is 311 (in Winston-Salem)or 727-8000 and TDD access is available by calling 727-8319.